 - Book a paid consultation, not a free one.
 A free consultation is a sales meeting.
 A paid consultation is a clinical assessment.
 Ask for an itemised quote in writing before you leave.

 - Compare like for like.
 When you compare two quotes, line them up against the seven-component fee structure above.
 Most cheaper quotes are missing components, not delivering them more efficiently.
+And check the date on any price you read online, including this page.
+This edition was verified on 30 July 2026; the May edition of this same index already contains three prices that are no longer true.

 If you would like to start that process with me, my consultation is £250 and is credited to surgery if you proceed.
 You can book a consultation online or call 020 7183 0220.
 I see patients at 9 Harley Street and 25 Harley Street, and I operate at Weymouth Street Hospital.
 You can read more about my training and credentials on the about page.